-percent of total U.S. crude oil production and five percent of total U.S. dry natural gas production.
-10
+seventeen percent of total U.S. crude oil production and five percent of total U.S. dry natural gas production.10

-In 2018, the State Constitution was amended to prohibit drilling for exploration or extraction of oil or natural gas on lands "beneath all state waters which have not been alienated and that lie between the mean high water line and the outermost boundaries of the state's territorial seas."
+In 2018, the Florida constitution was amended to prohibit drilling for exploration or extraction of oil or natural gas on lands "beneath all state waters which have not been alienated and that lie between the mean high water line and the outermost boundaries of the state's territorial seas."
 Mean high water is the average height of high waters over a 19-year period, and the "mean high water line" is where this mean high water intersects with the shore.
 The mean high-water line generally represents the boundary between the state-owned foreshore (alternately covered and uncovered by the tide) and the dry sand above the mean high water line which may be privately owned.
 The seaward boundaries of Florida's state waters are from shore to three nautical miles into the Atlantic Ocean, and from shore to approximately nine nautical miles into the Gulf of Mexico.
 Mexico.
+The seaward boundaries of Florida's state waters are from shore to three nautical miles into the Gulf of Mexico.

 The federal government's jurisdiction over submerged lands, subsoil, and seabed extends from the seaward extent of the state's jurisdiction to the seaward limits defined under accepted principles of international law (generally 200 to 350 nautical miles from the territorial sea baseline).
 The Department of Interior's Bureau of Ocean Energy Management is responsible for administering the National Outer Continental Shelf Oil and Gas Leasing Program for oil and gas lease sales proposed for planning areas of the U.S. Outer Continental Shelf.
 The program specifies the size, timing, and location of potential leasing activity that the Secretary of the Interior determines will best meet national energy needs.
-17
+The program of the Interior determines will best meet national energy needs.

 After the OPEC crisis in the 1970s and the September 11, 2001 attacks, interest in energy production, particularly domestic oil and natural gas, grew.
-The Department of Defense became concerned about the possibility of an unchecked expansion of oil drilling platforms in the eastern Gulf of Mexico conflicting with military training and weapons testing in the GOMEX Range Complex.
-In 2005, the Secretary of Defense sent a memo to the United States Senate Armed Services Committee stating the concern and that the Department of Defense would work
+18 The Department of Defense became concerned about the possibility of an unchecked expansion of oil drilling platforms in the eastern Gulf of Mexico conflicting with military training and weapons testing in the GOMEX Range Complex.
+19 In 2005, the Secretary of Defense sent a memo to the United States Senate Armed Services Committee stating the concern and that the Department of Defense would work